sini/nixkraken/README.md

 >
 > The script **will** modify GitKraken's configuration files, and loss of configuration is a possible outcome, although we strive to make it as safe as possible.
 >
-> Please backup your configuration before use.
+> Please back up your configuration before use.

 #### Usage